EWeinstein/EWeinstein.github.io/index.md

 **Eli N. Weinstein**, Debora S. Marks. *A structured observation distribution for generative biological sequence prediction and forecasting.* International Conference on Machine Learning (ICML).
 2021. [paper](http://proceedings.mlr.press/v139/weinstein21a.html).
 [Pyro code](https://docs.pyro.ai/en/dev/contrib.mue.html).
 [Edward2 code](https://github.com/debbiemarkslab/MuE). [talk](https://www.youtube.com/watch?v=bR8Ct75w3YE&t=2737s).\
 *We develop an observation distribution for biological sequences, which enables (for instance) regression from covariates to sequences.
 We apply this model to develop a generative forecast of viral evolution.*

-### Bayesian methodology

-**Eli N. Weinstein**, Jeffrey W. Miller. *Bayesian data selection.* Journal of Machine Learning Research.
-2023.
-IBM Student Paper Award at the New England Statistics Symposium 2021, Contributed talk at the Your Model is Wrong workshop, NeurIPS 2021. [paper](https://www.jmlr.org/papers/v24/21-1067.html). [code](https://github.com/EWeinstein/data-selection). [talk](https://neurips.cc/virtual/2021/workshop/21872#wse-detail-36907).\
-*We develop a technique to discover the aspects of a data set that a Bayesian model can explain, and those it cannot.*

 ### Collaborations / applications